Skip to content

 • API_KEY: Account API token used to authenticate on the Codacy API.

-• GIT_PROVIDER: Git provider hosting of the organization, using one of the values in the table below.
+• GIT_PROVIDER: Git provider hosting of the organization (check the table on the example above).
 For example, gh for GitHub Cloud.

-• ORGANIZATION: Name of the organization on the Git provider.
-For example, codacy.
-You must have admin permissions over the organization on the Git provider.
-DAST_TARGET_ID: Identifier of a DAST target to analyze (obtained in the previous section.
+• DAST_TARGET_ID: Identifier of a DAST target to analyze (obtained in the previous section.
 For example, 457.
 You must have admin permissions over the organization on the Git provider.

 Scans occur asynchronously.
 To monitor an ongoing scan you can use the target management page in Codacy.
 Once completed, you can access all scan results by navigating to the Security dashboard, selecting the Findings tab and filtering by Scan types > DAST/App scanning.